collectiveaccess/ProvidenceDocs/_source/providence/developer/prepopulate.rst

 * `Prepopulate Rule Settings`_
 * `Flowchart`_

-As of Collective Access version 1.5, Prepopulate automatically prepopulates fields in CollectiveAccess records based on Display Templates and Expressions.
+As of Collective Access version 1.5, **prepopulate** automatically prepopulates fields in CollectiveAccess records based on `Display Templates <file:///Users/charlotteposever/Documents/ca_manual/providence/user/reporting/templates.html>`_ and `Expressions <file:///Users/charlotteposever/Documents/ca_manual/providence/user/reporting/expressions.html>`_.

 Setup
 -----

-The core configuration is done in **app/conf/prepopulate.conf**.
+The core configuration is done in *app/conf/prepopulate.conf*.
 There are two settings that control when the prepopulate rules kick in:

 1. On record save, **prepopulate_fields_on_save**
 2. Each time an editor is opened, **prepopulate_fields_on_edit**

-Both settings are turned off by default.
+.. note:: Both settings are turned off by default.
 Set one or both of these settings to 1 to enable the feature.

 The main part of the configuration is a list of rules under **prepopulate_rules**.
 Each rule should have a unique code, e.g. **test_rule**, in the example block below: